 How to make a vision board best is through a collection of images, words, or both on a board that you display somewhere you will see it daily.
 I normally hang mine up in my bedroom so that I see it before I go to sleep at night and first thing when I wake up.
 If you’re someone that uses an office daily, or have a specific space dedicated for your private use, this would also be good place to display your board.

 How do you make a vision board?

 When you’re trying to decide how to make a vision board, there are two options: one as an actual poster and one as a book.
-Terri Savelle Foy, the author of Imagine Big, suggests creating a vision book.
+Terri Savelle Foy, the author of Imagine Big: Unlock the Secret to Living Out Your Dreams, suggests creating a vision book.
 For me, a book is more specific things that I want to have happen in my life which I use to meditate over.
 There’s also nothing wrong with having both.

 I made my vision board over the weekend, and it’s a little different than how I normally make mine.
 Typically my vision boards are all cut outs of magazines with big emphasis on the images and I use some words to accent those images.
 My boards tend to be more abstract, where only I’m able to derive the meaning from the images, and sometimes those meanings can change.
 If you want to make your board systematically by listing your specific goals, then YES, do that.